Introduction to structural causal models in science studies

 Suppose we are interested in the total causal effect of Open data on Citations.
 Previous research on the topic indicates that articles sharing data tend to receive more citations (Piwowar, Day, and Fridsma 2007; Piwowar and Vision 2013; Kwon and Motohashi 2021).
 According to our model (Figure 1), there are multiple pathways from Open data to Citations.
 To estimate the causal effect, we need to make sure that all causal paths are open, and all non-causal paths are closed (see panel A in Figure 5).

-The non-causal paths pass through Rigour, Field or Reproducibility.
+The non-causal paths pass through Rigour, Field, Reproducibility or Novelty.
 On all paths passing through Rigour, it acts as a confounder, and we can hence close all these non-causal paths by controlling for Rigour.
-There is only one non-causal path where Field is acting as a confounder, and we can close it by conditioning on it.
-The remaining paths pass through Reproducibility, and it acts as a collider on all those paths.
-Hence, those paths are already closed.
+There is only one non-causal path passing through Field, where it acts as a confounder, and we can close the path by conditioning on it.
+The non-causal paths that pass through Reproducibility are already closed, because it acts as a collider on those paths.
+Finally, all non-causal paths passing through Novelty are already closed because Data reuse and Published act as colliders on those paths.
 In summary, we should control for Rigour and Field.

 The final regression model to estimate the causal effect of Open data on Citations is thus as follows: